SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 #### Name your Free Trial Container Type

-Once you have an Microsoft Entra ID application, the last step is to provide a name for your new free trial container type.
+Once you have a Microsoft Entra ID application, the last step is to provide a name for your new free trial container type.

 ![Name Container Type](https://github.com/microsoft/SharePoint-Embedded-VS-Code-Extension/assets/108372230/f465d36e-57e8-472a-9d10-7374a28b24b1)